jjshoots/jet.io/resources/index.md

 Here is a list of things which I find useful and intend to find useful in the future.
 A lot of these are video links as I somehow learn faster from them.
 Included at the bottom is a list of people I find interesting and tend to look up to.
 I am by no means an expert in any of these fields, so if you have any suggestions, let me know!

+This list is far from exhaustive and I only update it when I'm feel like it, but it should give you a general feel of the things that interest me and I'd love to talk to you if you have similar interests.

 <br>

 ## [Reading List](https://github.com/jjshoots/DL_Resources.git)